zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-number-field.md

 sidebar_label: "Number Field"
 beta: FALSE
 notebook: FALSE
-description: "Number fields are used to store non-vector numerical data in Milvus.
+description: "Number fields are used to store non-vector numerical data in Zilliz Cloud clusters.
 These fields are typically employed to describe additional information related to vector data, such as age, price, etc. By using this data, you can better describe vectors and improve the efficiency of data filtering and conditional queries. | Cloud"
 type: origin
 token: EwArwXCOPip15hkSvvpciAMJnSe
 sidebar_position: 7